In this blog post we will benchmark ProxySQL against MaxScale, another popular proxy for MySQL.

 Sysbench setup

-a) instead of using a MySQL cluster with Galera, I setup a cluster with 1 master and 3 slaves.
+I wanted to setup a similar sysbench setup to what Krzysztof used in his benchmark, but it is slightly different:a) instead of using a MySQL cluster with Galera, I setup a cluster with 1 master and 3 slaves.
 Since the workload was meant to be completely read-only and in-memory, the 2 setups are functionally identical;

 b) instead of using AWS instances I used 4 physical servers: server A was running as a master and servers B, C and D were running as slaves.
 Since the master was idle (remember, this is a read-only workload that use only the slaves), I used the same box to also run sysbench and all the various proxies.